CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 The dynamic view of lexical analysis is depicted in the following sequence diagram:
 ![general parsing sequence diagram diagram](../images/design/ccsds-lexical-analysis-sequence-diagram.png)

-The second level of parsing is message parsing is syntax analysis.
+The second level of parsing is message parsing is semantic analysis.
 Its aim is to read the stream of `ParseToken` objects and to progressively build the CCSDS message from them.
-Syntax analysis of primitive entries like `EPOCH_TZERO = 1998-12-18T14:28:15.1172` in KVN or `<EPOCH_TZERO>1998-12-18T00:00:00.0000</EPOCH_TZERO>` in XML is independent of the file format: both lexical analyzers will generate a `ParseToken` with type set to `TokenType.ENTRY`, name set to `EPOCH_TZERO` and content set to `1998-12-18T00:00:00.0000`.
+Semantic analysis of primitive entries like `EPOCH_TZERO = 1998-12-18T14:28:15.1172` in KVN or `<EPOCH_TZERO>1998-12-18T14:28:15.1172</EPOCH_TZERO>` in XML is independent of the file format: both lexical analyzers will generate a `ParseToken` with type set to `TokenType.ENTRY`, name set to `EPOCH_TZERO` and content set to `1998-12-18T14:28:15.1172`.
 This token will be passed to the message parser for processing and the parser may ignore that the token was extracted from a KVN or a XML file.
 This simplifies a lot parsing of both formats and avoids code duplication.
-This is unfortunately not true for higher level structures like header, segments, metadata, data or logical blocks.
+This is unfortunately not true anymore for higher level structures like header, segments, metadata, data or logical blocks.
 For all these cases, the parser must know if the file is in Key-Value Notation or in eXtended Markup Language.
 The lexical analyzer therefore starts parsing by calling the parser `reset` method with the file format as an argument, so the parser is aware of the format and knows how to handle the higher level structures.